sbruder/traefik-certificate-extractor/README.md

 traefik-certificate-extractor
 =============================

+**Since I do not use traefik anymore this project is no longer maintained and probably does not work with traefik versions newer than 1.7.**

 A small utility which monitors a traefik-managed acme.json and extracts the plain certificate-files from it.

 This is a fork based on the [excelent work of MaZderMind](https://github.com/MaZderMind/traefik-certificate-extractor).